lev445/WinFetch/README.md

 ### 🎨 Functional:

-[ *Will determine User
+[ *Will determine User,
-Will determine OS
+Will determine OS,
-Will determine Arch
+Will determine Arch,
-Will determine Windows version
+Will determine Windows version,
-Will determine Uptime
+Will determine Uptime,
-Will determine RAM
+Will determine RAM,
-Will determine CPU
+Will determine CPU,
-Will determine GPU
+Will determine GPU,
-Will determine BIOS version
+Will determine BIOS version,
-Will determine IP
+Will determine IP,
-Will determine Public IP* ]
+Will determine Public IP.* ]

 B. 🍫 Choco
 1. Type "choco install winfetch-cli"